Profira Sadoveanu: Later life

-Strongly influenced by her father's literary style, Profira Sadoveanu adopted his florid descriptions—as critic Mihai Zamfir notes, this was to the point of pastiche; however, she infused her writing with a purely feminine sensibility.
+Strongly influenced by her father's literary style, Profira Sadoveanu adopted his florid descriptions—as critic Mihai Zamfir notes, this was to the point of pastiche; however, as other critics observe, she infused her writing with a purely feminine sensibility.
 Her poetry was sometimes directly modeled on Le Testament, by François Villon.
 Sadoveanu's extensive literary output came to include volumes recalling Mihail Sadoveanu (O zi cu Sadoveanu, 1955; Viața lui Mihail Sadoveanu, 1957, republished in 1966 as Ostrovul zimbrului; În umbra stejarului, 1965; Planeta părăsită, 1970), but also new collections of poems: Somnul pietrei ("The Sleep of Stones", 1971); Cântecele lui Ștefan Vodă ("Songs of Voivode Stephen", 1974); Flori de piatră ("Stone Flowers", 1980); Ora violetă ("The Violet Hour", 1984).
-In tandem, she specialized in children's verses, published as Balaurul alb ("The White Balaur", 1955) and Ochelarii bunicii ("Grandma's Glasses", 1969).
+She had not abandoned her ambitions as a playwright: in 1958, she and Teodora were trying to finish a "comedic fantasy" called Fuga Milenelor ("Flight of the Milenas"); on her own, she also began sketching a family saga modeled on Jalna, called Sadovenii.
+In tandem, Profira specialized in children's verses, published as Balaurul alb ("The White Balaur", 1955) and Ochelarii bunicii ("Grandma's Glasses", 1969).
 A reprint of Mormolocul came with the announcement that Sadoveanu had presented another volume, Rechinul ("The Shark"), but publication stalled.

-Also returning as a translator in 1964, Profira, alongside her sister Teodora, completed the first-ever Romanian rendition of stories by William Saroyan, for which she also contributed the preface.
+Profira and Teodora together completed in 1964 the first-ever Romanian rendition of stories by William Saroyan, for which she also contributed the preface.
 Three years later, she put out by herself a version of Anatole France's Red Lily.
-She shares writing credits with Mircea Drăgan and Alexandru Mitru for the 1974 film Frații Jderi, which is based on Sadoveanu Sr's historical novel of the same name.
+Her last published translation, in 1976, was Eudora Welty's Losing Battles.
+Sadoveanu shares writing credits with Mircea Drăgan and Alexandru Mitru for the 1974 film Frații Jderi, which is based on Sadoveanu Sr's historical novel of the same name.
+She reportedly joined the crew on location, directly supervising production.
 A contemporary review by Dinu Kivu rated the resulting film as a disappointment, largely because of Drăgan's inconsistencies as a director.
 Around 1980, she was advising Draga Olteanu-Matei in writing a screenplay based on a children's story by Mihail Sadoveanu.
 She was enthusiastic about the project, but not about the resulting film, Dumbrava minunată; as Olteanu-Matei acknowledged in a 1989 interview, her criticism was "entirely appropriate" (pe bună dreptate).
 Later contributions include a teleplay version of Pogoară Iarna, produced and aired on Romanian Television in September 1982 (Dinu Cernescu was the director, and Gelu Nițu the star actor).